 What can I do if I develop caregiver depression?

 If you're experiencing signs or symptoms of caregiver depression, consult your doctor or a mental health provider.
-Depression isn't something you can simply "snap out" of — and left untreated, depression can lead to various emotional and physical problems.
+Depression isn't a weakness and you can't simply "snap out" of it.
 It can also affect the quality of care you're able to provide for your loved one.
 However, most people who have depression feel better with the help of medication, psychological counseling or other treatment.

 What can I do to prevent caregiver depression?

-You can take active steps to prevent caregiver depression.
+You can take steps to prevent caregiver depression.
 For example:

-- Remember other relationships.
+- Keep up other relationships.
 Caregiving can take time away from replenishing personal relationships — but showing loved ones and friends you care about them can give you strength and hope.

 - Start a journal.
 Journaling can improve your mood by allowing you to express pain, anger, fear or other emotions.

 - Take time for yourself.
 Participate in activities that allow you to relax and have fun.
 Go to a movie, watch a ballgame, or attend a birthday party or religious gathering.
-Physical activity and meditation also can help reduce stress.
+Regular physical activity and meditation also can help reduce stress.
+Aim to get plenty of sleep and eat a healthy diet.

 - Stay positive.
 Caregiving allows you to give something back and make a difference in your loved one's life.
 Caregiving might also have spiritual meaning for you.
 Focus on these positive aspects of caregiving to help prevent depression.